FAQs

 Your start date can only be confirmed by your prospective employer.
 A representative from Reed Screening cannot confirm this information for you.
 In the instance where you haven't been provided a start date, it would be best to contact your hiring manager.

-If you don't wish for your current employer to be contacted, then ensure that you mark that reference as 'in confidence' on your application.
-If you have submitted your application and think you may have missed this, then please call the number provided in your application email or our helpdesk on 0161 200 1086 and one of the team will be able to assist.
+If you do not wish for your current employer to be contacted, then ensure to let us know on your application by leaving the consent to contact box for that reference unticked.
+If you have submitted your application and think you may have missed this, then please call the team responsible for your screening (details can be found in communication from us or on your homepage when logged into your account).
 Our phone lines are open 24/7.

 There are a number of documents you can use to provide your identity and your address, the most common types are: Passport, Driving licence and Bank statement.
 If your role requires a police check, then you are required to provide identity documentation before we can apply for this.
 The number and types of documents will be requested during your application.
 If you are struggling to provide enough documentation then please contact the relevant screening team who will be able to offer further guidance.